 Instruct the editor indent and bullet the two statements and make the following changes in P198L54.

-An AP shall use the same sectorized beam for transmission after PIFS recovery or back-off recovery in an SO TXOP.
+An AP shall use the same sectorized beam for transmission after PIFS recovery or back-off recovery in a TXOP.

-TXOP sharing for relaying shall not be used in an SO TXOP.
+TXOP sharing for relaying shall not be used in a TXOP.

 Instruct the editor to move P198L60 statement to P199L10.